-A skimmer is a plastic gadget (typically made up of PVC) which holds a basket.
-There are many types of pool skimmers; the most common are inground pool skimmers and above ground pool skimmers.
+A skimmer is a plastic gadget (typically made up of PVC) that holds a basket.
+There are many types of pool skimmers; the most common are inground pool skimmers and above-ground pool skimmers.

 These are placed in a way that the bottom half of the skimmer remains underwater.
 They are placed around the pool and are rectangular shaped.
 These have a door called a “weir,” which opens and closes when needed.
 The weir closes when you shut the pump off.

 They can be either mounted on the side of the pool or mobile, i.e., freely floating around the swimming pool.
 Depending on the demand and/or preference, you can install any of the mentioned kinds of skimmers.

 Skimmers are used for circulation and filtration.
 It filters and collects floating debris of contamination and thereby sanitizes the pool.
 You can use the skimmer to apply chlorine into the swimming pool; you can directly add chlorine tablets to the skimmer.

 When the filter runs, the tablets come in contact with the water, and the tablet readily dissolves in the water.
 The chlorinated water is pushed into the water through the jet, and the chlorinated water becomes a part of the pool.